Skip to content

 How many agencies should I evaluate before choosing one?

-Aim to seriously evaluate at least three agencies.
-This gives you enough comparison points to identify what’s standard versus exceptional, and helps you spot red flags by comparison.
-Don’t evaluate so many that you get decision paralysis, but don’t just go with the first one you find either.
+Aim to seriously evaluate at least three.
+This gives you enough comparison points to identify what’s standard versus exceptional, and helps you spot red flags by contrast.
+Don’t evaluate so many that you get decision paralysis — but don’t go with the first one you talk to either.

 Should I choose a big agency or a small boutique agency?

 Both have advantages.
-Big agencies often have more resources, established systems, and industry connections.
+Big agencies have more resources, established systems, and industry connections.
 Small agencies offer more personalized attention and flexibility.
-The “right” size depends on your needs.
-If you value personal relationships and custom strategies, boutique might be better.
+The right size depends on your needs: if you value personal relationships and custom strategies, boutique might fit better.
 If you want maximum reach and resources, larger agencies could be the move.

 What if an agency asks me to create content I’m not comfortable with?

 Walk away.
 Immediately.
-A legitimate agency will never pressure you to cross your boundaries.
-During the evaluation process, explicitly discuss your content boundaries and gauge their reaction.
-If they seem dismissive or suggest you’ll “change your mind later,” they don’t respect you.
+A legitimate agency never pressures you to cross your boundaries.
+During evaluation, explicitly discuss your content limits and watch their reaction.
+Dismissiveness or suggestions that you’ll “change your mind later” tell you everything you need to know.

 Can I negotiate agency commission rates?

 Sometimes.
-Many agencies have standard rates but may be flexible for creators with existing large audiences or high earning potential.
-It never hurts to ask, but don’t make commission rate your only selection criterion.
-A 40% commission with an agency that doubles your income is better than a 25% commission with an agency that does nothing.
+Many agencies have standard rates but flex for creators with existing large audiences or high earning potential.
+It never hurts to ask — just don’t make commission the only selection criterion.
+A 40% commission with an agency that doubles your income beats a 25% commission with an agency that does nothing.

 How quickly should I expect to hear back from an agency after applying?

-A professional agency should respond to your initial inquiry within 48 hours.
+A professional agency responds to initial inquiries within 48 hours.
 If they take longer than a week without any communication, that tells you something about their responsiveness.
-Some agencies have application processes that take longer to review, but they should at least acknowledge receipt promptly.
+Some application processes take longer to review, but they should at least acknowledge receipt promptly.